NETWAYS/ansible-collection-elasticstack/roles/logstash/docs/pipelines.md

 If you want a bit more control over which outputs are used, the role offers more sophisticated configuration.

-If you have several outputs that all have conditions, like just send some messages to a development system or only alerts to a monitoring system.
+This helps when several outputs each have their own condition, for example to send some messages to a development system and only alerts to a monitoring system.

 ```yaml
 logstash_pipelines: